 does not perform certification.

-ISO develops International Standards, including management system standards such as ISO 9001, ISO 14001 and ISO 31000.
-However, it is not involved in the certification to any of the standards it develops.
-Certification is performed by external certification bodies, which are largely private.
-Therefore a company or organization cannot be certified by ISO.
+At ISO, we develop International Standards, such as ISO 9001 and ISO 14001, but we are not involved in their certification, and do not issue certificates.
+This is performed by external certification bodies, thus a company or organization cannot be certified by ISO.

 Choosing a certification body

 - Evaluate several certification bodies.

 - Check if the certification body uses the relevant CASCO standard

 - Check if it is accredited.
 Accreditation is not compulsory, and non-accreditation does not necessarily mean it is not reputable, but it does provide independent confirmation of competence.
 To find an accredited certification body, contact the national accreditation body in your country or visit the International Accreditation Forum.

 Remember, when labelling a product or system as certified to an ISO standard:

 Don't say: "ISO certified" or "ISO certification"

 DO say: "ISO 9001:2008 certified" or "ISO 9001:2008 certification" (for example).